The ultimate guide to independent & solo hiking the Huayhuash Circuit in Peru

 Before you set out on the Huayhuash Circuit

 When you first begin planning your Huayhuash Circuit trek, there are a couple of invaluable resources that will make things infinitely easier.
 The first, of course, is this blog post!
-Next, I’d definitely recommend purchasing this guidebook and map:
+Next, I’d definitely recommend checking out:

 When to go